chisophugis/lbd/source/llvmstructure.rst

 Build libraries and td
 ----------------------

-We put llvm3.1 source code in /usr/local/llvm/3.1/src and have llvm3.1 release-build in /usr/local/llvm/3.1/configure_release_build.
+The llvm3.1 source code is put in /usr/local/llvm/3.1/src and have llvm3.1 release-build in /usr/local/llvm/3.1/configure_release_build.
 About how to build llvm, please refer http://clang.llvm.org/get_started.html.
 We made a copy from /usr/local/llvm/3.1/src to